8 Best Paints for Basement Walls in 2023: Reviews & Top Picks

 Compatibility: | Masonry, brick, stucco |

 Here, we have another decent-quality option from KILZ—one of the biggest “players” on the market.
 The capacity is the same, but the finish type is flat instead of matte.
-And, it’s better suited for bricks and stucco.
-If you’re looking for self-priming paint that gives the walls a refined, refreshed look, this could be a great investment.
-More good news: for most surfaces, a single coat of this paint will be enough.
+Unfortunately, it’s better suited for bricks and stucco.
+It could be ideal if you’re looking for self-priming paint that gives the walls a refined, refreshed look.
+For most surfaces, you only need a single coat.

-Since it’s designed and formulated with walls in mind (also, it does work on floors and ceilings), a couple of gallons of this product can cover the entire basement.
-It’s very thin compared to the market average, however; it has low viscosity and is a bit of a challenge to spread.
-You’ll have to constantly dip the roller into the bucket, and that can be tiresome at times.
+Since it’s designed and formulated with walls in mind (it also works on floors and ceilings), a couple of gallons of this product can cover the entire basement.
+It’s very thin compared to its competitors, has low viscosity, and is challenging to spread.
+You’ll have to constantly dip the roller into the bucket, which can become tiresome.

 - Gives a clean, refreshed look